heistejiri/heistejiri/README.md

 ### Hi there 👋

-I'm a Front-end Developer.
+I'm a Front-end and Mobile App Developer.
 My experience has provided me with the technical skills necessary to successfully support a company & its IT team with proper & sustainable software solutions in any web-based platforms.

 ♥️ I enjoy to make people laugh and coding. <br/>